Margaret Coel

 Margaret Coel (born October 11, 1937, in Denver, Colorado) is an American historian and mystery writer who lives in Boulder, Colorado.
 Coel is a fourth-generation Coloradan and grew up in Denver.
 She graduated in journalism from Marquette University in 1960 and worked on the Boulder Daily Camera.
 Coel has received six Colorado Book Awards and one WILLA Literary Award.

 Wind River Mysteries

 This series—20 books published from 1995 to 2016—is set in Wyoming's Wind River Reservation and adjacent towns.
 The story lines are based on actual crimes and injustices.
-Vicky Holden, an Arapaho lawyer, and Father John O'Malley, a Jesuit priest, collaborate to solve these crimes and rectify these injustices.
+Vicky Holden, an Arapaho lawyer, and Father John O'Malley, a Jesuit priest, collaborate to solve the crimes and rectify the injustices.